 are moved from one ASEP to another ASEP where all obligated entry capacity (i.e. capacity that National Grid is obligated, under the Licence, to make available) has been sold.
+For the avoidance of doubt this will not apply to Interconnection Point Capacity at Interconnection Point ASEPs (IP ASEPs).

-- 10. This Methodology Statement has been produced to meet the requirements of Special Condition C8D of the Licence in respect of the preparation of a statement setting out the methodology by which National Grid will facilitate the entry capacity transfer/trade objectives and determine an entry capacity transfer or entry capacity trade rate (an "Exchange Rate") in respect of, and to facilitate; - the trade of capacity between NTS Entry Points or - the transfer of capacity between NTS Entry points
+- 10. This Methodology Statement has been produced to meet the requirements of Special Condition 9A of the Licence in respect of the preparation of a statement setting out the methodology by which National Grid will facilitate the entry capacity transfer/trade objectives and determine an entry capacity transfer or entry capacity trade rate (an "Exchange Rate") in respect of, and to facilitate; - the trade of capacity between NTS Entry Points or - the transfer of capacity between NTS Entry points